Advertisements

 Terence Lewis was criticised in 2020 for improperly groping Nora Fatehi on the sets of India’s Best Dancer.

 He became a victim of social media mocking after his altered video showing him illegally groping Nora Fatehi went viral.
 The choreographer was seen improperly groping the actress-dancer on her butts in the footage.
 Terence kept silent while Nora Fatehi and Geeta Kapur came out earlier.
-The choreographer, on the other hand, finally broke the quiet surrounding the controversy and spoke about the entire saga.
-He stated that he has the utmost regard for Nora and is not so perverted as to stoop to such actions.

 Sharing Is Caring: